 We’ve separately published a detailed article for lawyers and compliance professionals that explains how JobScore is preparing to help employers with GDPR Compliance.

-This article is a checklist for recruiters and HR professionals who want to know exactly what needs to happen before the deadline.
+This article is a checklist for recruiters and HR professionals who want to know exactly what needs to happen to keep your account in compliance.
 While we’ve consulted with a number of knowledgeable folks about this checklist and how to configure JobScore to help with GDPR compliance - what’s included here is not legal advice.
 We strongly recommend that you get your own independent legal advice about GDPR and your company’s data policies & practices.

 Does my company have to comply with GDPR?